fed-franz/txmex/README.md

 Currently, only 2 commands are considered: 'png' and 'ack'; when a node receives a 'png' command, it will send back an 'ack' message.
 [In a future release, nodes will have the ability to load a 'rule set', defining their behavior]

-## Limitations
+## Limitations & Planned Improvements
-- TxMEx does not encrypt private key, so they are currently stored in clear on the hard drive
+- TxMEx does not encrypt private key, so they are currently stored in the clear on the hard drive;
 - Nodes need funds to send messages.
-[It is planned to add an automatic faucet request, for Testnet]
+[It is planned to add an automatic faucet request, for Testnet];
-- TxMEx currently support one network per-node [TxMEx design has been thought for multiple networks, so this limitation will be removed soon]
+- TxMEx currently support one network per-node [TxMEx design has been thought for multiple networks, so this limitation will be removed soon];
+- Currently, transaction value and fee cannot be changed [It is planned to give the ability to change this values in a future release]